-Diastrophic dysplasia is a rare congenital disorder that affects the normal development of cartilage and bone.
-It’s passed down in families.
-The condition can be detected before a baby is born, but it’s usually diagnosed at birth.
+Diastrophic dysplasia (diastrophic dwarfism) is a rare inherited disorder that’s present at birth.
+It affects the development of cartilage and bone.
 People with the condition often have short stature, short arms and legs, and problems with their joints.

 Advertisement